atick-faisal/Hand-Gesture-Recognition-v2/README.md

 # Hand-Gesture-Recognition

 The system can classify `14` static and `3` dynamic hand gestures in real-time.

+<a href="https://github.com/farhanfuadabir/Hand-Gesture-Recognition/blob/main/Presentation_Report/4-2_report.pdf">Detailed Project Report</a>

 ### Developer